AngeloJacobo/FPGA_Book_Experiments/12.6.5 ROM_based_SINE_COSINE/ReadMe.md

 Note: This code is for simulation-purpose only and is not yet synthesized to any FPGA.

 **Answer: Use the Core Generator.
-You can find "Dual Port ROM" option there.**
+You can find the "Dual Port ROM" option there.**

 # Output:
 ![sine_cos_output](https://user-images.githubusercontent.com/87559347/126269562-28793d37-0563-40a6-8193-e3d29aa1213e.png)